2014 Florida State Seminoles football team

 The 2014 Florida State Seminoles football team, variously Florida State or FSU, represented Florida State University in the sport of American football during the 2014 NCAA Division I FBS college football season.
 Florida State competed in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA).
 The Seminoles were led by fifth-year head coach Jimbo Fisher and played their home games at Bobby Bowden Field at Doak Campbell Stadium in Tallahassee, Florida.
 They were members of the Atlantic Coast Conference, playing in the Atlantic Division.
 It was the Seminoles' 23rd season as a member of the ACC and its 10th in the ACC Atlantic Division.

 Florida State entered the season as the defending national champion.

 The Seminoles ended the regular season as the only team from a power conference without a loss, but finished the season with a 13–1 record.
 The Seminoles won the ACC Atlantic Division for the sixth time, advancing to their fifth conference championship game, where they defeated Georgia Tech to win their fifteenth conference title.
 Florida State was selected to play in the inaugural College Football Playoff, losing to Oregon in the semifinal at the Rose Bowl and snapping the Seminoles' 29-game win streak.
-Starting quarterback and 2013 Heisman Trophy winner Jameis Winston was the first pick in the NFL Draft.
+Starting quarterback and 2013 Heisman Trophy winner Jameis Winston was the first pick in the NFL draft.

 Before the season

-Previous season

-Florida State ended the 2013 season with a 14–0 record (8–0 in ACC play), winning the conference championship and the national title while quarterback Jameis Winston won the Heisman Trophy.
-They were led by Jimbo Fisher in his fourth year as head coach.
-Seven players from the 2013 team were taken in the 2014 NFL Draft.
+Seven players from the 2013 team were taken in the 2014 NFL draft.